kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 ## Terminal Operations

-Terminal operations of entity sequences execute the queries right now, then obtain the query results and perform some calculations on them.
-Now let's talk about some terminal operations of them, which are almost the same as `kotlin.sequences`.
+Terminal operations of entity sequences execute the queries right now, then obtain the query results and perform some calculations on them, the usage of which is almost the same as `kotlin.sequences`.

 ### toCollection